English Bilingual School

 Bilingual classes

-APARC bilingual students receive 2.5 hours on Wednesdays in Kindergarten and Primary classes (ages 4 to 11), and at age 11, they can either enter the Collège des Bourgognes (state secondary school) in Chantilly, where English classes are integrated into the French school timetable, or continue on Wednesday afternoons.
+APARC bilingual students receive 2.5 hours on Wednesdays mornings in Kindergarten and Primary classes (ages 4 to 11) and on Wednesday afternoons and for Secondary students

 After collège, APARC students usually continue their English education in the International Section at the Lycee Jean Rostand in Chantilly.
 Here, they have the possibility of taking the IGCSE (International General Certificate of Secondary Education) in English language and literature at the end of 2nde (age 16).
 APARC is a recognized exam centre for the IGCSE.
 In 1ère and Terminale (age 17 and 18) they prepare for the Option International Baccalaureat (OIB) which forms part of the General Baccalaureat and is of an equivalent level to the British A-level.